Local Field Potential Journey into the Basal Ganglia: Methods

 \subsection{Animals, surgery and MRI}

-We conducted the experiments on one African Green monkey (Cercopithecus aethiops, females, weighing between 3.3 and 4.4 Kg).
+We conducted the experiments on one African Green monkey (Cercopithecus aethiops, female, weighing 3.3 Kg).
 All procedures were conducted in accordance with the Hebrew University guidelines for animal care and the National Institute of Health Guide for the Care and Use of Laboratory Animals.
 The Hebrew University is an AAALAC (Association for Assessment and Accreditation of Laboratory Animal Care) approved institute.
 The monkey was trained to sit quietly in a primate chair.
 After training, the animal underwent a surgical implantation of a Cylux MRI compatible 27*27 mm recording chamber (Alpha-Omega, Israel) and head holder (Crist Instruments, MD).
-The location of the chamber was determined by a primate stereotaxic atlas (Contreras et al. 1981; Martin et al. 2000) to be above the right primary motor cortex (M1), glubos pallidus (Gp) and the subthalamic nucleus (Stn).
+The location of the chamber was determined by a primate stereotaxic atlas \cite{contreras1981stereotaxic, miocinovic2007stereotactic} to be above the right primary motor cortex (M1), globus pallidus (Gp) and the subthalamic nucleus (Stn).
 A few days after surgery, an MRI scan was performed to determine its exact stereotaxic location.